[Publish] Guidance on repeating posts

-- You will not be able to share the exact same post more than once within a one week period, unless a different ten posts have been published in between the duplicated post.
+- You will not be able to create the exact same post more than once within a one week period.

 - With Twitter's more explicit guidelines, you will not be able to schedule a post for multiple Twitter accounts at the same time.
-In addition, you will not be able to use the copy feature, Re-Buffer feature, or Power Scheduler feature for Twitter.
+In addition, you will not be able to use the copy feature or Re-Buffer feature for Twitter.

 What is the best way to share content more than once using Buffer Publish?